A Brief Introduction to Coaching

 Now that you know the success coach definition and what I can do for you, it’s time to examine the many misconceptions and myths out there about success coaching.
 Here are some of the most common.

 “Anyone can be a success coach and coaches do not require training” This isn’t the case.
 Great coaches must possess the right blend of expertise and skilled delivery.
 This ensures that they can properly encourage clients while determining and resolving the core issues that merit attention in each case.
 I have received over 250 hours of Tony Robbins training and over 5 years as an executive coach with John Maxell so I have all the skills needed to help you transform your life.
 What’s more, I have already achieved proven success in my own life and put these principles into practice on a daily basis.

 “Coaching is like unlicensed therapy” Those looking for a success coach definition often wonder about the difference between this and therapy.
 My coaching is targeted at your present situation and your future potential.
 I accept your current reality and look to improve your outcome moving forward.
-I am not health professionals, and I do not diagnose you.
+I am not a health professional, and I do not diagnose you.
 In contrast, therapy focuses on your past and looks to delve into past actions and patterns.
 It is analytical, but not action-oriented.

 “Coaching is only for those who have difficulties or can't achieve on their own.”
 What if I told you that every successful individual I've ever met or learned from studies (in sports, business...every walk of life) use coaches.
-Coaching is for anybody who wants to enhance their performance – whether they want to improve at work or build or make more meaningful personal connections.
+Coaching is for anybody who wants to enhance their performance – whether they want to improve at work or make more meaningful personal connections.
 Even the most skilled, successful people use and benefit from coaching.